kipkoechke/alx-higher_level_programming/0x04-python-more_data_structures/README.md

   - Without importing modules.

 * **10. Best score**

   - [10-best_score.py](./10-best_score.py): Python function that returns a key value with the biggest integer value.
   - The function assumes all values are integers.
   - The function assumes all students have a different score.
   - If no score is found, the functino returns `None`.
   - Without importing modules.

+* **11. Multiply by using map**
+  - [11-mutiply_list_map.py](./11-multiply_list_map.py): Python function that returns a list with all values multiplied by a number using `map`.
+  - Returns a new length of the same length has `my_list` with each value multiplied by `number`.
+  - The initial list is not modified.
+  - Without using loops or importing modules.